matatk/nu-tracker/README.md

 Here are the beginnings of a CLI tool to help W3C Working Groups (WGs) and Task Forces (TFs) track issues logged in GitHub—particularly [GHURLBot-created actions](https://w3c.github.io/GHURLBot/manual.html#create-action) and horizontal review requests—across all of your WG's and TFs' repositories.

 **Warning:** This is in the early days of development.
 As such, it's subject to change.
-We aim to have it production-ready by [TPAC 2023](https://www.w3.org/2023/09/TPAC/).

 **Note:** This tool was created by [@matatk](https://github.com/matatk), who is a co-chair of the [Accessible Platform Architectures WG](https://www.w3.org/WAI/APA/).
 It's not an official W3C project—any mistakes, in process rules or code, are my own.